top of page

 That reflection sharply focused my attention on three books I’ve read over the past decade: Credibility by Kouzes and Posner, Edge by Laura Huang, and Quiet by Susan Cain.
 Each offers perspectives that have shaped this reflective article and supported the questions I’m now exploring more intentionally.

+However, in today’s environment, credibility often takes on a different form.
 It’s increasingly tied to visibility, who gets heard, stays top of mind, and consistently manages their brand.
 This evolution benefits extroverts, who tend to find energy in external engagement.
 It creates a credibility paradox for introverts: either participate in a visibility game that feels inauthentic or risk being underestimated.

 This isn’t about shyness.
 It’s about how systems are wired and who they quietly exclude when presence is mistaken for value.

-When Presence Replaces Value
+When Loudness and Presence Replaces Value

 In today’s credibility economy, visibility is often confused with impact.
-Algorithms amplify those who post usually, and workplaces reward those who speak up first.
+Algorithms amplify those who post usually, while workplaces reward those who speak up first.
 Recognition increasingly depends less on what you contribute and more on how visibly you contribute it.

-The Cost of Visibility
+The Cost of Building Visibility in a Loud Economy

 Susan Cain, in Quiet, warned of this systemic bias a decade ago.
 She wrote about how introverts lead through listening, reflection, and thoughtfulness, not dominance or volume.
 In many work cultures, however, that style is misread as hesitation or lack of presence.